 What is Monero?
 A Beginner’s Guide

 Monero is a private decentralized cryptocurrency that uses XMR as its coin.
-In this post I’ll explain what Monero is, how it works, what’s the difference between privacy and anonymity and give you some general information about XMR.
+In this post I’ll explain what Monero is, how it works, what the difference is between privacy and anonymity, and give you some general information about XMR.

 Don’t like to read?
 Watch our video guide instead

 Monero is a private decentralized cryptocurrency that obfuscates the 3 parts of any transaction – the sender is obfuscated through ring signatures, the amount sent is obfuscated through RingCT and the receiver is obfuscated through stealth addresses.
 Monero uses XMR as its currency.

 That’s it!
 If you want a more detailed explanation about Monero, keep on reading.
 Here’s what I’ll cover:

 First, let’s clarify the difference between privacy and anonymity.
 Privacy means that you don’t want others to know what you’re doing.
 While anonymity means that you don’t mind that people know what you’re doing, you just don’t want them to know that you’re the one doing it.

 For example, privacy is when you lock the door to a bathroom because you want to keep what’s going on in there….well…private.
 Anonymity is when you post data that can’t be linked back to you on the web, in order to bring something to the public’s attention.

 If you look at Bitcoin, it’s certainly not private.
 The Bitcoin blockchain is completely public and all transactions can be viewed by anyone on the web.
 If you want to keep your privacy in Bitcoin you’ll have to use transaction mixers, VPNs and a variety of other methods.